Why All Philosophical Theories Are Non-Sensical

 M3: To be is to be perceived.

-Nonsense Vs Non-Sense
+Nonsense Versus Non-Sense

 This happens because their proponents actually succeed in undermining either the vernacular or the logical and pragmatic principles on which it is based.
 [Why that is so, and why it is important, will be explained presently.]